-A visit to Dunvegan Castle and Gardens provided the perfect mix of history, beauty and wildlife watching.
+A visit to Dunvegan Castle and Gardens provides the perfect mix of history, beauty and wildlife watching.

-Providing the history was the castle – it covers 10 building periods from the 1200s to 1850s.
+Providing the history is the castle – it covers 10 building periods from the 1200s to 1850s.

-The beauty came from the five hectares of gardens which include very picturesque water, round and walled gardens.
+The beauty comes from the five hectares of gardens which include very picturesque water, round and walled gardens.

-The seals of Loch Dunvegan offered most enjoyable wildlife watching opportunities.
+The seals of Loch Dunvegan offer most enjoyable wildlife watching opportunities.